Description |

 RADIUS Authentication for FortiAuthenticator: If FortiAuthenticator is being used as the RADIUS server, upgrade FortiAuthenticator to one of the following versions where Message-Authenticator support has been added:

-Refer to the following KB article to find the supported FortiAuthenticator Upgrade path: Technical Tip: FortiAuthenticator officially supported upgrade path.
+Refer to the following KB article to find the supported FortiAuthenticator Upgrade path: Technical Tip: FortiAuthenticator officially supported upgrade path

 Important Note for FortiAuthenticator v6.6.2 and later: After upgrading FortiAuthenticator to version v6.6.2 or later, there is a per-Authentication Client option called 'Require the client to send Message-Authenticator attribute' (a new feature introduced in v6.6.2 to mitigate CVE-2024-3596).
 This option requires the RADIUS Client to send the Message-Authenticator attribute in the Authentication Request, otherwise it will be rejected.
-See the following for more info:
+See the following for more info: Bear in mind that FortiOS versions earlier than v7.2.10, v7.4.5, and v7.6.1 do not include the Message-Authenticator attribute in Access-Request messages to the RADIUS server, and so enabling this option on FortiAuthenticator can lead to the following error.

 Note: The GUI test in v7.2.10 will fail because it does not send the Message-Authenticator AVP, but RADIUS authentication otherwise works correctly.